DollyXSoul/UFink-AKA/README.md

 **UFinAKA: Fingerprint-Based Authentication and Key Agreement with Updatable Blind Credentials**

 The system demonstrates how biometric authentication can be combined with **blind credentials, anonymous identities, and credential update mechanisms** to protect user privacy even if a credential database is compromised.
+This implementation further extends the original protocol by introducing a **Counting Garbled Bloom Filter (CGBF)** to improve the efficiency of credential updates.
+The system also includes **security attack simulations** and **large-scale performance evaluation (100–500 users)** to demonstrate scalability and robustness.

 This prototype is designed for **academic demonstration purposes** and simulates the main protocol mechanisms using simplified cryptographic primitives.